 - Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
-They are encouraged to share information and knowledge with the school. - If a child receives any individual or group intervention he/she will be included on the Class Provision Map and consequently on the School SEND Register.
-Parents will be informed.
+They are encouraged to share information and knowledge with the school. - If a child receives any individual or group intervention that is necessary for an extended period he/she will be included on the Class Provision Map and consequently may be added to the School SEND Register.
+This will be discussed with parents.
 Progress is updated every half term by the class teacher.
-If a teacher has any serious concerns about a child at this stage, parents will be invited to discuss their concerns at progress evenings or by appointment with the class teacher. - Pupil progress meetings are held between the class teacher and SENDCo termly to assess the progress being made by the child.
+If a teacher has any serious concerns about a child at this stage, parents will be invited to discuss their concerns at progress evenings or by appointment with the class teacher. - Pupil progress meetings are held termly to assess the progress being made by the child.
 Occasionally more frequent meetings are held if deemed necessary.
 If progress is limited, an intervention is replaced with an alternative to ensure the child has opportunities to succeed.
-The Headteacher and class teachers meet every half term to discuss all children's progress and to ascertain whether interventions are effective.
+This is monitored by the SENDCo to ensure that interventions are effective.

-In addition, pupils with a Statement of SEND/EHCP will have progress reviewed annually, with full key stage transition reviews in Years 3 & 5.
+In addition, pupils with a Statement of SEND/EHCP will have progress reviewed through the Annual Review process, with full key stage transition reviews in Years 3 & 5.